hsf-training/csbs-paper/readme.md

 This repository holds the LaTeX source of a paper draft to be submitted to CSBS.
 The draft was developed from proceedings for CHEP 2021 ([arXiv](https://arxiv.org/abs/2103.00659)).

+Note that most of the changes are managed via Overleaf.
+This repository is currently only used for an easier to browse history of changes.